airyou-code/library_management_system/README.md

 - **Pagination and Filtering**: Books list supports filtering and pagination.
 - **Testing**: Unit and integration tests for models, views, and serializers.

+## Future Improvements and Unimplemented Features

+The following features are planned for future releases but are not yet implemented:

+1. **Generic Permission Methods**:
+   - Refactoring and implementing more generic methods for managing permissions to simplify and centralize permission logic across the application.

+2. **User Profile Management**:
+   - Allow registered users to update their personal information (e.g., name, email, etc.).
+   - Implement functionality for registered users to change their password directly from the user interface.

+3. **Documentation Enhancements**:
+   - Complete missing docstrings for models, views, and serializers to improve code readability and maintainability.
+   - Finalize Sphinx documentation and ensure it is fully functional on the deployed host.

+4. **Deployment Enhancements**:
+   - Address issues with Sphinx documentation deployment on the hosting platform.

+---

+## Logic for Registered Users

+- **View Books**:
+  Registered users can view all books available in the library.

+- **View Loans**:
+  Registered users can only see loan records where the `user` field matches the currently logged-in user.
+This ensures that users can only access their own loan information.

 ---

 ## Technologies